luckyarthur/tendermint/docs/specification/new-spec/bft-time.md

 validators were to withhold their votes, no block would produce a Polka until the drifting one becomes proposer. `wiggle_r` can be set to 0 if it can be assumed that +2/3 (by voting power) of correct validators' clocks are within `wiggle` of each other.

-NOTE: `wiggle_r` could be set to something like 0.05, but requires more analysis and justification.
+NOTE: `wiggle_r` could be set to something like 0.05 (e.g. if `wiggle` were 20s, `wiggle*wiggle_r` would be 1s.)
+`wiggle*wiggle_r` should probably be less than `timeout_propose_delta` to prevent unnecessary forward time-jumps in cases where higher rounds are reached due to factors other than network performance -- for example, where the network is performant but several proposers were absent in a row.

 Subjective time validity is ignored when a Polka or Commit is found, allowing consensus to progress locally even when the subjective time requirements are not satisfied.